Rava Dosa, Onion Rava Dosa

 Mix well and keep it aside for 20 minutes atleast.

-Take a non-stick tava (griddle) and grease it lightly with oil and heat it up.
+To make instant rava dosa, take a non-stick tava (griddle) and grease it lightly with oil and heat it up.
 Sprinkle a little water on it.

 Wipe the water off gently using a muslin cloth.
 Your tava is now ‘seasoned’ and is ready to use.
 It is very important to season a pan before making Rava Dosa as that will prevent the dosa from sticking to the pan.
 Usually, the first batch of any dosa sticks to the pan as the pan is not yet seasoned well.
 That is why seasoning the pan is very important.

 Pour ½ cup batter evenly on the tava (griddle) with the help of a ladle.
 You will see the formation of lovely holes on your Rava Dosa as soon as you pour it onto the hot tava.
-2 things to remember here are - firstly, the tava should be extremely hot or else the dosa will not get the desired texture.
+2 things to remember here are - firstly, the tava should be extremely hot or else the sooji ka dosa will not get the desired texture.
 Secondly, the batter is to be stirred EVERY time before pouring it onto the hot tava so that the rava that is settled on the bottom mixes well.
 It is also to be remembered that the batter should be poured from a height to get the proper texture.

 The batter should be first poured on the outsides of the pan and then in the middle.

 Smear a little oil 1/2 tsp ghee in the holes of the dosa and cook it on a medium flame till it turns golden brown in colour or until crisp.
 If the dosa is burning, then you can lower the flame.

 Gently fold the Rava Dosa over with the help of a flat spoon to make a semi-circle or a roll.